 (Burgers sold in the month of February – Burgers sold in the month of January) x 100 / Burgers sold in the month of January

 So, the Month-over-month growth in John’s business has been 66.67%, not a bad number.

-We express the change in terms of percentage rather than absolute figures.
-We do so because most times, month-over-month growth is calculated to analyze business statistics such as revenue growth.
+We express the change in terms of percentages rather than absolute figures.
+We do so because month-over-month growth is often calculated to analyze business statistics such as revenue growth.
 So, when the objective is to analyze business situations, it becomes easy to understand change/growth when it is expressed in percentage terms rather than absolute values.

 Suppose the investors in the above example think a single month’s growth cannot justify the huge investment they will make.
-They ask Mr. Smith to get a month-over-month growth rate for the past 6 months.
-What they are asking for is basically Compound Monthly Growth Rate which is obtained using the formula
+They ask Mr. Smith to get a month-over-month growth rate for the past 5 months.
+What they are asking for is basically Compound Monthly Growth Rate which is obtained using the following formula:

-Imagine that the number of monthly users Mr. Smith has got for the past 5 months are as follows:
+Imagine that the number of monthly users Mr. Smith has got for the past 5 months is as follows:

 His Month-over-month growth rate for the past 5 months is: